stormblog/sircmpwn.github.io/_posts/2017-01-06-Actually-you-CAN-do-it.md

 That's a much better outcome than having to waste our own time on a task we aren't interested in.

-It might be hard, but hey, it'll be hard for us too.
+It might be hard, but hey, it'd be hard for us too.
 You'll learn and be better for it.
 Wouldn't it be nice to add *[language you don't know]* or *[library you don't know]* to your resume, anyway?
 If you're concerned about the scope of your problem, how about asking about the low hanging fruit so you have easier tasks